-- Logos are available for download at: CAC Photo Shelter.
-For the download password, please contact the CAC's Director of Marketing and Communications (see Approvals on page 19 for contact information). - In general, a vector EPS logo has the highestquality output for commercial printing. - In general, a JPG logo, PNG logo or GIF logo are suitable for on-screen use but not for printing. - The resolution of digital imagery is measured in pixels per inch (ppi), the digital equivalent of dots per inch (dpi).
+- Logos are available for download at: CAC Photoshelter.
+For the download password, please contact communications@coach.ca. - In general, a vector EPS logo has the highest-quality output for commercial printing. - In general, a JPG logo, PNG logo or GIF logo are suitable for on-screen use but not for printing. - The resolution of digital imagery is measured in pixels per inch (ppi), the digital equivalent of dots per inch (dpi).
 The end use of the image is critical for determining the optimum resolution.
 In all cases, the higher the resolution, the more detail and clarity there is to the image, and the larger the file size.
 Offset printing requires 300 dpi resolution for optimal print quality.
 For screen display, images should never be displayed at less than 72 ppi.
 Therefore, if the resolution of an image is 150 pixels wide X 100 pixels high, it should never be displayed at more than 2.08" in width (150 / 72) X 1.39" in height (100 / 72).